flakesbourg/Hint_Please_Game/README.md

 <img src="https://github.com/flakesbourg/hint_please_game/assets/112900790/c459cfc3-b3dd-4451-9f1a-db89d3feb303" alt="Alt-Text" width="500" >
 <br></br>
 By checking the checkbox of a player, the player will be marked as correct.
-Is the round over, the host can click the "next round" or "end game"-button to start the next round or end the game.
+If the players made their guesses and the host decides that the round over, the host can click the "next round" or "end game"-button to start the next round or end the game.
 If the "leave game"-button is clicked the user will get back to the start view.

 ---